Last updated on October 17, 2025

 Remember you still have to have a functional deck that checks all the boxes checked above, though.

 Sideboarding really is an entire topic in and of itself.
-If you want to become and expert at it, I recommend this course by Magic great Seth Manfield:
+If you want to become an expert at it, I recommend this course by Magic great Seth Manfield:

-You can also head to MTG Online for some sealed tournaments and dominate there if that’s more your thing.
-Since we are still in the middle of a pandemic, you can also play sealed with your family, friends, or co-workers as it doesn’t really require 8 players.
-You just have to get six packs for each player and you’re good to go!
+You can also switch from MTG Arena to MTG Online for some Sealed tournaments and dominate there if that’s more your thing.
+At your house, any time you have six unopened packs for each player you’re good to go!

-You can also upload and submit a decklist from Arena to Draftsim by following these instructions.
-I'd encourage you to share your decks or card pool with your friends and discuss how to improve your deckbuilding skills.
+You can also upload and submit a decklist from Arena to Draftsim.
+I encourage you to share your decks or card pool with your friends and discuss how to improve your deckbuilding skills.
 Playing Magic is a fun experience that should be shared with everyone for the community to grow and get more people to play with!

 Team Sealed

 Oh, I almost forgot Team Sealed!
-This is a variation of the format that lets you play with two of your friends.
-Basically, each of the players in your team will have to create a 40-card deck from a pool of only 12 booster packs.
+This is a variation of the format that lets you play with your friends.
+Basically, each of the three players in your team will have to create a 40-card deck from a pool of only 12 booster packs.

 You might wonder, “Isn’t that a bit difficult?”
 The answer is absolutely, but it’s incredibly fun!
 This format is challenging in the best way because you and your friends are in it to win it.